claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_full_conversion.approved.md

 ---

-Warning
-{: .label .label-yellow}
+> [!warning]
-Tasks' support for **block quotes inside tasks** is limited.
+> Tasks' support for **block quotes inside tasks** is limited.
 It renders correctly, but since Tasks only supports a single line, the meta-data of the task will be inside the block quote.

 ---

-Warning
-{: .label .label-yellow}
+> [!warning]
-Tasks won't render **spaces around list items** if you have a list with empty lines.
+> Tasks won't render **spaces around list items** if you have a list with empty lines.

 ```markdown
 -   [ ] First task before the empty line